Meet Us

 In my free time I enjoy crossword puzzles, art, playing music, and spending time with my husband and daughter.

-Substitute Acupuncturists
+Substitute Practitioners

 Holly Barnett, LAc, acupuncturist (she/her)